 7. Reshare your video on your page

 Once the traffic and views have died down, reshare it on your personal page and to your fan page again.
 You'll never reach everyone on your FB page so you might as well reshare and comment on older things to bring them to the surface again.

-This is different from the high-quality photos idea, see #7 in You-Tube Tips for more information.
+This is different from the idea of the high-quality photo, see #7 in You-Tube Tips for more information.

 Please feel free to comment below with any questions or concerns.
 Also, if you have any additional methods that I may have missed, post them below!
 I'm always open to new ideas about getting the most out of a video.